-In order for maximize the potential of your paid influencer campaign, you have to find the right balance of quantity and quality that suits your company’s needs and capacities.
-The most likely options available to you will be either to employ numerous micro-influencers (lower costs per endorsement) or employ one or two macro-influencers (extremely high costs per endorsements).
-Unless you have the luxury of employing numerous macro-influencers, understanding the price comparisons of various influencer levels is crucial for planning your campaign.
-According to DIGIDAY, here are the average going rates for influencers these days:
+In order to maximize the potential of your paid influencer campaign, you have to find the right balance between quantity and quality.
+The most likely options available to you will either be to employ numerous micro-influencers (lower cost-per-endorsement) or a handful of macro-influencers (extremely high cost-per-endorsements).

 - $1,000 per 100,000 followers

-- Endorsements can run anywhere from $200,000 to half a million per video depending on the degree of incorporation.
+- Endorsements can run anywhere from $200,000 to half a million per video depending on the extent of the endorsement.

 As these numbers show, influencer campaigns can quickly add up depending on the quality of the influencer you are after and the type of platform you are targeting.